Hazards Planning Center

 Jerry Brems

-Jerry Brems retired from the Licking County planning commission after serving as its director for more than 19 years.
+Jerry Brems retired from the Licking County Planning Commission after serving as its director for more than 19 years.
 During his tenure, Licking County became the first Ohio County to participate in the National Flood Insurance Program's Community Rating System.
 Licking County became the first "Project Impact" community in Ohio in 1998.
-In November 2003, Licking County's Countywide All Natural Hazards Mitigation Plan became the first multi-jurisdictional all-hazards mitigation plan approved by FEMA Region V. Prior to working for Licking County, Brems worked for the Ohio Department of Natural Resources in the Floodplain Planning Unit assisting communities participate in the NFIP and was responsible for drafting state floodplain management regulations, ultimately adopted by the Ohio Department of Administrative Services for managing state activities in flood hazard areas.
+In November 2003, Licking County's Countywide All Natural Hazards Mitigation Plan became the first multi-jurisdictional all-hazards mitigation plan approved by FEMA Region V. Before working for Licking County, Brems worked for the Ohio Department of Natural Resources in the Floodplain Planning Unit assisting communities participate in the NFIP and was responsible for drafting state floodplain management regulations, ultimately adopted by the Ohio Department of Administrative Services for managing state activities in flood hazard areas.

 Presenter